-This dilution is due to our investors who purchased shares prior to this offering having paid substantially less than the price offered to the public in this offering when they purchased their shares.
-In addition, as of December 31, 2013, options to purchase 6,478,863 of our common shares at a weighted-average exercise price of \$0.80 per common share were outstanding.
-The exercise of any of these options would result in additional dilution.
-As a result of the dilution to investors purchasing common shares in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of our liquidation.
+As of June 30, 2014, options to purchase 1,442,741 of our common shares with a weighted-average exercise price of \$4.37 per common share were outstanding.
+The exercise of any of these options would result in dilution to investors purchasing shares in this offering.
 Further, because we will need to raise additional capital to fund our clinical development programs, we may in the future sell substantial amounts of common shares or securities convertible into or exchangeable for common shares.
 Pursuant to our equity incentive plan(s), our compensation committee (or a subset thereof) is authorized to grant equity-based incentive awards to our employees, directors and consultants.
 Future option grants and issuances of common shares under our share-based compensation plans may have an adverse effect on the market price of our common shares.